12 Signs of a Bad Winter: Acorns, Onion Skins, and Weather Folklore

 Will cause snow to gather in a hurry.

 That makes sense.
-If winter is going to be cold, better store up more food!
+If winter is going to be cold, you better store up more food!
 In addition, a tough winter is ahead if squirrels’ tails are very bushy.
 Even squirrel nesting patterns tell us how cold a winter will be.
 Nests higher in trees suggest a colder, snowier winter; nests located lower in trees suggest a milder winter.

 Squirrels gathering nuts in a flurry, Will cause snow to gather in a hurry. weather folkore graphic with house in snow with snowy trees